Sharing Data and Services

 Component-Library Web Components

+When developing Web Components, you need to start thinking much more about your data flows.
+Using SPA frameworks, they already have a ready-to-use solution for you.
 In the end, it may be a mix of both Web Component categories in each application, especially if you use third-party Web Components.

 If you have other ideas, let me know!